Sable Elyse Smith

 Carceral Aesthetics: Sable Elyse Smith and Nicole R. Fleetwood in conversation at the ICA, London

-Melanie Crean, Shaun Leonardo, and Sable Elyse Smith in Conversation with Nicole R. Fleetwood, New Museum, New York, NY.
-July 25.
+Melanie Crean, Shaun Leonardo, and Sable Elyse Smith in Conversation with Nicole R. Fleetwood, New Museum, New York

 2017

-Public Art and Prison Reform.
-Eastern State Penitentiary, Philadelphia, PA.
-April 20.
+Public Art and Prison Reform, Eastern State Penitentiary, Philadelphia, Pennsylvania

 2016

-Afrofuturism Conference 2016: #BLACKISVIRAL: Panel: Hyper Visibility of the Black Image w/Caitlin Cherry & Devin Kenny, The New School, New York, NY
+Afrofuturism Conference 2016: #BLACKISVIRAL, Hyper Visibility of the Black Image with Caitlin Cherry & Devin Kenny, The New School, New York

-Comrade What is Your Visual Bond?
-Sunday Sessions: Panel, MoMA PS1, New York, NY
+Comrade What is Your Visual Bond?, MoMA PS1, New York

 2015

-New Museum R&D Seminar: Persona, Selected Participant, New Museum, New York, NY
+New Museum R&D Seminar: Persona, Selected Participant, New Museum, New York

-Dis Place: Artist Talk, Moderated by Jessica Lynne, MoCADA, Brooklyn, NY
+Dis Place: Artist Talk, moderated by Jessica Lynne, MoCADA, Brooklyn, New York

-I Can’t Breath: Conversation w/ Shaun Leonardo Moderated by Kimberly Drew.
-BRIC, Brooklyn, NY
+I Can’t Breath: Conversation w/ Shaun Leonardo, moderated by Kimberly Drew, BRIC, Brooklyn, New York

 2014

-In Conversation with Ayana Jackson and Monique Long.
-Michael Steinberg Fine Art, New York, NY
+In Conversation with Ayana Jackson and Monique Long, Michael Steinberg Fine Art, New York

 2013

-iLab Residency: Through Body, Through Earth, Through Speech, as a member of the Fantastic Futures collective.
-New York, NY
+iLab Residency: Through Body, Through Earth, Through Speech, as a member of the Fantastic Futures collective, New York

 2012

 It Is All Here.
-Memories Can’t Wait, panel participant.
-December 14, 2012.
-The International Center for Photography, New York, NY.
+Memories Can’t Wait, panel participant, The International Center for Photography, New York

 2011

-History, Earth, Flesh.
-Panel participant at the Liberal Arts Symposium.
-April 3, 2011.
-Oglethorpe University, Atlanta, GA
+History, Earth, Flesh, panel participant at the Liberal Arts Symposium, Oglethorpe University, Atlanta, Georgia

 Selected Grants, Awards, and Fellowships